Photoevaporation from Inner Protoplanetary Disks Confronted with Observations: Comprehensive Semi-analytic Models

 \subsection{Ionized Corona Solutions}

 Two solutions with typical selections of physical parameters are presented in Figure~\ref{fig:ana-profiles} showing an unbound solution with XUV (X-ray and extreme ultraviolet) photon energy $h\nu = 300~\eV$, and a bound solution with $h\nu = 30~\eV$.
 The unbound model exhibits a sign transition in the Bernoulli parameter $\mathcal{B}$ at $R\sim 1~\au$ (eq.~\ref{eq:bernouli}), at which the mass density already drops by a factor $\lesssim 10^{-5}$ compared to $n_0$.
 The sound speed at that location, corresponding to the temperature $T\sim 2\times 10^4~\K$, is around $\sim 12~\km~\s^{-1}$, yet the low mass density leads to a negligible mass-loss rate $\dot{M}\lesssim 10^{-12}~M_\odot~\yr^{-1}$.
-The other model is bound because the energy injection by the $h\nu = 30~\eV$ photons is insufficient for the gas to escape.
-For both models, we also calculate the radial distribution of [\ion{O}{i}] $6300~\ang$ emissions via calculating the neutral fraction of oxygen (eq.~\ref{eq:chem-bal-oxy}).
-Both models have most of their [\ion{O}{i}] emission concentrated near the center ($r\lesssim 0.5~\au$), and the unbound model appears to be able to yield sufficient [\ion{O}{i}] emission within the $R\lesssim 1~\au$ spatial range ($\sim 10^{-5}\;L_\odot$ for the unbound model, and $\sim 10^{-6}\;L_\odot$ for the bound model).
-Nevertheless, their mass-loss rates are tiny or even vanishing, with our simplifications over-estimating the $\dot{M}$.
-Such low $\dot{M}$ values make the physical scenario drastically different from \citet{2010MNRAS.401.1415O, 2012MNRAS.422.1880O, 2016MNRAS.460.3472E, 2023ApJ...955L..11R}.
-This contradiction clearly indicates that the proper mechanism explaining adequate disk dispersal with proper [\ion{O}{i}] emission can {\it not} rely solely on photoevaporation.
+To quantify the significance of wind mass loss, the local wind mass-loss timescale $\tau_{\rm wind}$ is defined as,